HaojiaWu/CellScopes.jl/docs/scRNA_tutorial/README.md

 =#
 ```
 ### 1.7 Cluster the cells.
 We use a graph-based approach to identify the clusters.
 We first construct a KNN graph based on the significant components using the [NearestNeighborDescent.jl](https://github.com/dillondaudert/NearestNeighborDescent.jl) package.
 We then extract the KNN matrix from the graph and convert it into an adjacency matrix.
 This adjacent matrix is used as input for the [Leiden.jl](https://github.com/bicycle1885/Leiden.jl) package, which performs community detection.
-The entire process is implemented in the RunClustering function.
+The entire process is implemented in the ```run_clustering``` function.

 ```julia
 pbmc = cs.run_clustering(pbmc; res=0.06, n_neighbors=100)